Gabrielmastrangelo/Asset-Allocation-With-Python/README.md

 ### 1 - Hello World Portfolio
 Here, just to initiate the topic of asset allocation and python for financial applications, we developed a portfolio with no rebalance and no changes.
-It is noticiable, that as the equity share of the portfolio outperform the others classes, it becomes more volatile, and less diversified.
+It is noticeable, that as the equity share of the portfolio outperforms the others classes, it becomes more volatile and less diversified.
-But we will analyse it deeper when se use python for computing portfolio metrics.
+But we will analyze it deeper when we use python for computing portfolio metrics.
 [Code](1-BasicPortfolio/1-basicPortfolio.ipynb)

 ![alt text](https://github.com/Gabrielmastrangelo/BCPT-123_Word_Power_Project/blob/main/Plot.png)